gillislab/MetaNeighbor-BICCN/metaneighbor_vignette.md

 Below we provide a detailed description of MetaNeighbor's parameters:

 - var_genes: A vector of genes.
-In this case, our dataset has already been reduced to hvg so this is redundant.

 - dat: A SingleCellExperiment object where expression data for all datasets can be found as a merged matrix in the first assay slot.

 - study_id: A vector of labels indicating the study of origin for each cell.
-Here these have been stored in the colData of our SingleCellExperiment object, so we can access them directly.

 - cell_type: A vector of labels indicating the transcriptomic identity of each cell.
-We are interested in comparing datasets at subclass level.

 There are also three optional parameters to specify: